 The resource consists of resistant metagreywacke, quartzite and greenstone, and forms hilly terrain at the northern end of the Darlington Range.
 The resource area extends for about 6 kilometres in a northerly direction and is up to 4 kilometres wide.
+This includes land owned by several extractive industry companies and is defined by geological mapping carried out by the Geological Survey of Queensland.

-Four large quarries are established in the northern Darlington Range.
-The rock is used for concrete and asphalt aggregates and crushed road base.
+Four large quarries are established in the northern Darlington Range, supplying large volumes of concrete and asphalt aggregates and crushed road base.
 Manufactured sand is also produced in substantial volumes.
+Quarry

 The resource in the northern Darlington Range will provide the main long-term source of aggregates for markets in the Brisbane-Gold Coast growth corridor.
-The existing or proposed quarries cover most of the resource, which has an estimated life of about 100 years at the current rate of production.
-The resource is of State significance.
+The existing or proposed quarries cover a considerable portion of the potential resource, which has an estimated life of about 100 years at the current rate of production.